top of page

 When Bookkeeping Isn’t Enough

 Clean books need solid structure beneath them, just like these mountains.
 Most business owners can feel the story of their company long before the financials are issued.
 They know when a month ran hot, when something slipped, and when operations felt tighter or more scattered than usual.
 The reports are often there to confirm what they sensed or to highlight patterns they did not notice in the moment.
-But as the business grows, the numbers can begin drifting from the story le
+As startups grow, founders often feel like bookkeeping errors are getting w

 Brett J. Federer, CPA